sabraham/tal-amp/README.md

 * Terminal Apps are FUN
 * iTunes and Flash are TERRIBLE
 * The ~new web~ often leaves many behind (e.g., the visually-impaired)

+## License

+This is free software under the MIT license; see the LICENSE file for full details.
+Source code lives at [https://github.com/sabraham/tal-amp](https://github.com/sabraham/tal-amp).